How To Check If A Company Is Legitimate In Canada

 Here are a few ways to make sure the lender you’re working with is trustworthy before committing yourself to a loan agreement:

-You can also run their name and site through services like the Better Business Bureau to see if they’re accredited.
 The Better Business Bureau (BBB) is another resource you can use to verify the legitimacy of a lender.
+It’s a good sign if the business is BBB accredited and has been rated by the platform.
 Previous customers can report lenders for unfair treatment if they’ve had bad experiences, while others may report good experiences.
-Just be wary of companies with no reviews, as this could be indicative of a scam.

-If the loan company you work with has an office and employees and a customer service phone line, it gives you that little bit of extra reassurance that they are a legit loan company.
-If the company has no office, has no evidence of real employees and provides no phone number, you should probably look elsewhere, as there is no way for you to confirm that they are indeed a real loan company.
+If the loan company you work with has an office, employees, and a customer service phone line, that’s a good sign that they’re a legitimate loan company.
+On the other hand, if the company has no office, no evidence of real employees, and no phone number, this may not be a good sign.

-While there are plenty of legitimate online-only loan companies, you have to be cautious in that space as it can be hard to differentiate between ones that are legitimate and which ones are not.
+While there are plenty of legitimate online-only loan companies, you have to be cautious in that space, as it can be hard to differentiate between legitimate and fraudulent lenders.

 When applying for a loan, you need to supply the lender with plenty of sensitive information about your personal profile and financial health.
 As such, you want to make sure that the website you’re inputting this data into is secure and not vulnerable to third parties with bad intentions.